-- 1. Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships: - Emergency Responders - Regional BOCES - District Consultants - 2.
-Training for school staff working in an incident control capacity may include: - Individual and group de-escalation techniques - Non-violent conflict resolution skills and - Peer mediation - 3.
+- 1. The District utilizes trained multidisciplinary Threat Assessment Teams at each building to evaluate threats and implement the appropriate mitigation strategies.
+The District provides support and record keeping for the activities of each team. - 2.
+Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships: - Emergency Responders - Regional BOCES - District Consultants - 3.
+Training for school staff working in an incident control capacity may include: - a.
+Individual and group de-escalation techniques - b.
+Non-violent conflict resolution skills and - c.
+Peer mediation - 4.
 The District may provide de-escalation techniques and nonviolent conflict resolution training to other staff annually.
-Each building has some staff trained in nonviolent conflict resolution. - 4.
-Training may be available during staff development sessions, on conference days and via on-demand web-based training modules. - 5.
-Procedures relating to building security including utilization of staff and security equipment are as follows:24 - 1.
+Each building has some staff trained in nonviolent conflict resolution. - 5.
+Training may be available during staff development sessions, on conference days and via on-demand web-based training modules. - 6.
+Procedures relating to building security including utilization of staff and security equipment are as follows:23 - 1.
 All authorized staff members are expected to carry their classroom/office keys/swipe cards at all times. - 2.
 All staff members are expected to wear District-issued photo identification badges. - 3.
 After the designated start time of the school day, each school will be appropriately secured. - 4.
-All visitors must report to each building's designated single point of entry and sign in before proceeding further into the building.
+All visitors must report to each building's designated single point of entry and sign in before proceeding further into the building. - 5.
+All contractors assigned to work in any building must first be authorized by the Facilities Department to receive an identification badge, which must be visible at